Take it or leave it…

 This expression will look for a lot of job titles:

-This template is super convenient to stay organized as your boolean query get bigger and bigger.
+This template is super convenient to stay organized as your Boolean query gets bigger and bigger.

 Once your search results are ready, you might want to handpick some leads to save them into a list.

-Here is a how to create a lead list on sales navigator:
+Here’s how to create a lead list on Sales Navigator:

-Once your leads are saved into a lead, you will be able to acces them through the “Lead List” tab
+Once your leads are saved into a list, you can access them through the “Lead List” tab.

-Once your leads are added in a list, you can send connection requests and Inmails directly from the interface.
+Once your leads are added to a list, you can send connection requests and InMails directly from the interface.

-Inmails are premium linkedin messages that allow you to skip the connection request.
+LinkedIn InMails are premium messages that allow you to skip the connection request.

-That way you your messages can land on the inbox even if you are not part of their linkedin connection yet.
+That way, you and your messages can land in the inbox, even if you’re not part of their LinkedIn connection yet.

-With Sales Navigator, you get 50 inmails credits per month, so you use them carefully.
+Monthly you get 50 Sales Navigator InMail credits , so you use them carefully.

-Send a connection first and use Inmail messages as a last resort if your connection request is not accepted.
+Send a connection request first, and use InMail messages as a last resort if your connection request is not accepted.

-The lead list feature allows you to take notes and your leads and keep track of the inmails sent to them.
+The lead list feature allows you to take notes on your leads and keep track of the InMails sent to them.

-If the vast majority of your leads are on linkedin, your sales team can use this interface as your outreach CRM.
+If most of your leads are on LinkedIn, your sales team can use this interface as your outreach CRM.

-To get the most out of inmails, make sure to check our guide linkedin inmail best practices.
+To get the most out of InMails, check our guide LinkedIn InMail best practices.

-Once you add a lead to a list, Sales Navigator will track their activity on Linkedin and send you updates like:
+Once you add a lead to a list, Sales Navigator alerts will track their activity on LinkedIn and send you updates like:

-This social selling feature is really valuable to send personalized follow-up messages
+This social selling feature is really valuable for sending personalized follow-up messages.

 You can bookmark alerts to save them for later.

-If you click on View, the linkedin post will open on the left, and you will be able to like and comment directly from Linkedin Sales Navigator.
+If you click View, the LinkedIn post will open on the left, and you can like and comment directly from LinkedIn Sales Navigator.

-This is really convenient for B2B sales if you want to break the ice or follow up with your prospect by commenting the content they publish.
+This is convenient for B2B sales if you want to break the ice or follow up with your prospect by commenting on the content they publish.

-You use Salesforce, HubSpot, or Pipedrive and you want to get your lead list into a CSV to upload it to your CRM?
+Do you use Salesforce, HubSpot, or Pipedrive and want to convert your lead list into a CSV file to upload to your CRM?

-Sales Navigator is a great toot, but it doesn’t allow you to export leads to CSV and find their emails.
+Sales Navigator is a great tool, but it doesn’t allow you to export leads to CSV files and find their emails.

-For that you will need to use a Chrome extension like Evaboot.
-Here is how it works:
+For that, you will need to use a Chrome extension like Evaboot.
+Here’s how it works:

-When you make a search, you can see a maximum of:
+When you search, you can see a maximum of:

-But sometimes, your search has more than 2.5K leads or 1K accounts in it.
+But sometimes, your search has more than 2.5K leads or 1K accounts.

 If you want to export more than 2500 leads from a Sales Navigator search, you need to split your search into several chunks.